DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 For more help, visit: https://digifacts.digibyte.help/?help

 **IMPORTANT: Several of the DigiFacts include dynamic data (see below) and must be updated periodically so that they remain accurate - once every 15 minutes should be sufficient.
-Please avoid making too many frequent requests to the server - cache reults locally and do not update more than once every 15 minutes.**
+Avoid making too many frequent requests to the server - please cache reults locally and do not update more than once every 15 minutes per language**

 ## Contributions

 Contributions to this project from the community are actively encouraged.
 If you notice DigiFacts that are out of date or erroneous, please fork the repo and make a PR.
+You can also create an Issue [here](https://github.com/saltedlolly/DigiByte-DigiFacts-JSON/issues).

+If you are interested in helping translate the DigiFacts into additional languages, I have written a step-by-step Translation Guide for how to do this with help from ChatGPT.
+Go [here](translation-guide.md) to get started.

 If you have a DigiByte project that you wish to make the community aware of, please add a new DigiFact.
 Be careful to use neutral wording - no marketing or advertisng is permitted, though a single DigiFact to tell the community about your project and what it offers is permitted.